nicoespeon/nicoespeon.github.io/en/_posts/2014-12-07-private-methods-backbonejs.md

 Considering you're doing TDD… you develop the public interface **first** — that's what you're testing after all —.

-Personnally, I code my (failing) tests, then my public interface: public methods or *event handlers* — we'll talk about that few lines below —.
+Personally, I code my (failing) tests, then my public interface: public methods or *event handlers* — we'll talk about that few lines below —.
 Nothing private with my code at this point.

 Private methods appears during refactor step, at last.
 And if I don't have time for that the code is working, at least.